The case for passive rewilding: 'If you love it, let it free' | DW | 11.10.2021

 The winter villages in the region surrounding Castro Laboreiro have largely been abandoned and forests have taken over

 There are three key components to passive rewilding, according to Pereira, a professor of biodiversity conservation at the German Center for Integrative Biodiversity Research at the University of Leipzig.
-The first is restoring trophic complexity by allowing wildlife to return.
+The first is restoring trophic complexity, or biodiversity, by allowing wildlife to return.
 This usually means restricting hunting, but in rare cases it does involve some relocation.

 The second component is allowing landscapes to reconnect so that plants and animals can move around.